satvikgite27/Devops_task/README.md

 This project automates the backup of a local project folder, supports cloud uploads to Google Drive using `rclone`, implements a clean backup rotation strategy, and can optionally send webhook notifications on successful backup.

-See the full documentation in the README provided above.

-# 📦 satvik_devops - Automated Backup Script

-This project automates the backup of a local project folder, supports cloud uploads to Google Drive using `rclone`, implements a clean backup rotation strategy, and can optionally send webhook notifications on successful backup.

 ---

 ## 🔧 Features